 To be safe for drivers, light needs to be relatively constant.
 We know our eyes adjust faster to going out into the sun than to walking into darkness.
 For awhile when we enter a dark room, our vision is impaired.

-Driving from a well-lit area to a dark one produces this effect.
+Driving from a well-lit area to a dark one produces a similar effect.
 So ideally if an area must be illuminated, the globes are mounted on high poles fairly close together so that the light stays constant, and the eyes are not continuously readjusting for different levels of brightness.

 Keep in mind too that as the popularity of bicycling swings upward, you'll need to monitor the impact of the presence or absence of lighting on those new bike lanes.

-Street lighting is often used for aesthetic reasons in a business district.
+Street lighting is often used for aesthetic reasons in a business district, and sometimes in residential areas as well.
 To complement the appearance of an historic district, for example, period fixtures may be selected.